 21:1 — I saw a new heaven and a new earth.

 John opens this chapter by describing to the best of his ability what he is seeing.
 What he sees is like nothing any human has ever seen before.
-This new home is beautiful, perfect, and almost impossible to describe yet God allows Him to see what is to come and share with future readers.
+This new home is beautiful, perfect, and almost impossible to describe, yet God allows Him to see what is to come and share with future readers.
 The new home that is on the horizon is not meant to destroy the current home but to fulfill all that it was meant to be.
 This new city is almost like the 2nd city that is new and improved.

 ILLUSTRATION: Chicago has many nicknames and known for many things like Deep Dish pizza, Michael Jordan, The Bean, Da Bears, etc. But did you know one of Chicago’s nicknames is the “Second City”?
 This isn’t “second” as in a competition but “second” as in another or addition to.